Condado de Huelva

 The protected area is approximately 6,000 ha, with an average grape production of 40 million kg, equivalent to 320,000 hl of must.
-There are approximately 3,100 grape-growers in the area.
-All grape-growers are either members of cooperatives or are independent.
+In the region, there are about 3,100 grape farmers.
+All grape producers are either independent or cooperative members.

 Surroundings

 The grape-growing lands covered by the DO is mainly flat or slightly undulating.
 In general, the soils are neutral or slightly alkali and are of average fertility.
 Some areas are optimal for grape growing.
 The average height of the vineyards is 25 m above sea level, and the soils tend to be sandy with a high lime content.

 The climate in the Condado de Huelva is ideal for grape growing: mild in Winter and Spring with long hot summers tempered by the influence of the Atlantic Ocean.
 The average temperature is around 18°C, a relative humidity of between 60% and 80%, and an average annual rainfall of around 700 mm.